SadYuyuko/Search-Engine-Result-Hider/README.en.md

 | `*://*.example.com/path/*` | matches a specific path under `example.com` |
 | `*://*.example.*` | matches `example.com` across all top-level domains |

-When adding domain name rules in the script, you can write the domain directly without the `*://*.` prefix (e.g., `example.com`), but rules used in uBlacklist must include the full prefix.
+When adding domain name rules in the script, you can write the domain directly without the `*://*.` prefix (e.g. `example.com`), but rules used in uBlacklist must include the full prefix.

 **Title Matching:**